palistra/devops-demolabs/InterConnect/Extended/1-Master Outline.md

 ## Objective
 This series of labs shows how to set up a productive toolchain with a sample that consists of three microservices.
 After you finish this part of the series, you will be familiar with a toolchain that demonstrates practices from the IBM® Bluemix® Garage Method.
 Toolchains are available in the US South region only.

-To create this toolchain, we will use a application that consists of three microservices:
+To create this toolchain, we will use a sample to create an online store that consists of three microservices: a Catalog API, an Orders API, and a UI that calls both of the APIs.
+The toolchain is pre-configured for continuous delivery, source control, blue-green deployment, functional testing, issue tracking, online editing, and alert notification.
+We will explore the various integrations.

+### Online Store sample

+The online store consists of three microservices:

-- Catalog API: A back-end RESTful API that tracks all of the items in the store.
-This Node.js app is built with Express and uses an IBM Cloudant® database to persist the catalog of items.
+1. Catalog API: A back-end RESTful API that tracks all of the items in the store.
-- Orders API: A back-end RESTful API that tracks all store orders.
-This Node.js app uses the IBM SQL Database for Bluemix to store the orders in a SQL database.
+2. Orders API: A back-end RESTful API that tracks all store orders.
-- UI: A simple UI that displays all of the items in the store catalog, and that can create orders.
+3. UI: A simple UI that displays all of the items in the store catalog, and that can create orders.
 This PHP UI calls both of the REST APIs.

+The Catalog and Orders API are backed by a Cloudant store.
+As part of deploying this application a no cost Cloudant service instance will be created.

 Each microservice is deployed to up to three environments: development, test, and production.
 You end up with multiple deployed microservices.